Symbiosis: To/From BTC

 Completing the Operation: Once the cross-chain operation is completed, the user receives BTC at the specified address on the Bitcoin network.

-Exchanging a token on Ethereum for BTC: Scheme 3
+Below is an example of exchanging a token on Ethereum for BTC: Scheme 4.

 Steps 2-10 are similar to any cross-chain swap performed across supported blockchain networks.
-For more information, please refer to this link.
+For more information, please refer to Symbiosis: Cross-Chain Swaps